anakic/querystorm-docs/New docs/Querying/SQLite.md

 	 movies
 where
 	gross > 400000000
-order by
-	__row asc
 ```
 And the resulting formatting look like this:
 ![Formatting rows example](../../Images/setbackgroundcolor.png)

+> Having the formatting functions in the select list might look a bit peculiar.
+They don't really return any interesting results, but having them in the select list ensures that they have access to rows that satisfy the `where` clause.
+SQL was not designed for this sort of operation, so unfortunately, there isn't a more appropriate syntax for this.

-## Column indexes
+## Indexing columns
 All columns of Excel tables are automatically indexed by the SQLite engine.
-This makes joins and searches very fast, though all of the indexes are single-column indexes.
+This makes joins and searches very fast.
+However, all of the indexes are single-column indexes and no additional indexes can be defined by the user (for workbook tables).

-For representing workbook tables QueryStorm uses SQLite's virtual table mechanism, meaning that the indexing logic is baked in and no additional indexes can be defined (for workbook tables).
+For representing workbook tables, QueryStorm uses SQLite's virtual table mechanism.
+Virtual tables have the indexing logic baked in and user defined indexes are not supported.

 If different indexing is needed, you can create a copy of the table and add indexes to the copy, though this is very rarely required.